 Recalling the early events that set the School on its path, Mr Lim said, "In all that the School was working on, we were also mindful of the challenge posed to us by then-Minister for Education, Dr Ng Eng Hen.
 He wanted us to infuse a new DNA into medical education in Singapore and to aspire to be a School that even Imperial would be envious of.

-In closing his Welcome Address, Mr Lim paid tribute to board members, past and present, the leadership of NTU, Imperial and National Healthcare Group (NHG), Ministries of Education and Health, the wider education, healthcare and biomedical community and staff as well as students who have been key to the School's transformative journey.
+In closing his Welcome Address, Mr Lim paid tribute to board members, past and present, the leadership of NTU, Imperial and National Healthcare Group (NHG), Ministries of Education and Health, the wider education, healthcare and biomedical community ,and LKCMedicine staff and students who have been key to the School's transformative journey.